ernoaapa/eliot-os/docs/build-in-packet.md

 # Build in Packet
-Notes how to build ElliotOS in Packet ARM based server.
+Notes how to build EliotOS in Packet ARM based server.

 1. Start new server in Packet
 - Type A2